 - – a compilation of supportive resources and tools for healthcare staff.
 It provides tips on a wellbeing, compassionate leadership and supporting staff following a traumatic incident.

-- – the confidential helpline is available to all doctors across the UK, not just BMA members.
-It also has an extensive directory of for doctors who might be struggling with a range of issues.
+- – the confidential helpline is available to all doctors and medical students across the UK, not just BMA members.
+Partners and dependents aged 16–24 can also use the service.
+The BMA website also has an extensive directory of for doctors who might be struggling with a range of issues.

 - – the free helpline is available to all NHS staff in England.
 Trained professionals can give you advice on coaching, bereavement care, mental health and financial help.
 Support via text is also available to doctors any time of day.